 The Trump White House has proposed new regulations that would force immigrant families to make an impossible choice between meeting their children’s basic needs and obtaining permanent legal status in the United States.

 How?
 By changing the scope of the “public charge” rule.

 What is public charge?

-Federal immigration officials apply a “public charge” test to immigrants who seek legal permanent residency (a green card) in the country.
-In the longstanding definition, a person constitutes a public charge when primarily dependent on public assistance (cash assistance or Medicaid long-term care) to live.
+Federal immigration officials apply a “public charge” test to some categories of immigrants who seek legal permanent residence status (a green card) in the country.
+The longstanding definition says a person constitutes a public charge when primarily dependent on public assistance (cash assistance or Medicaid long-term care) to live.

-These changes would make it easier to deny legal residency to individuals who have used any one of many forms of public assistance such as food, health care, or shelter.
+If Trump's plan takes effect, it would be easier to deny legal residency to individuals who have used one or more forms of public assistance such as food, health care, or housing.
 The administration’s effort to expand the definition and application of the public charge test effectively withholds essential public services from many of the 1 in 4 Washington children growing up in immigrant families.
 The result: poorer health, more hunger and greater inequity for children and families, particularly for immigrant communities of color.

 That’s wrong.
 Every family should be free to use the essential services they are legally entitled to and need to live.